christianburger/shelfbot/README.md

 This order is critical and is reflected in the ROS 2 controller configuration.

-## Building the Project

-To build the Shelfbot project, follow these steps:

-1. **Install ROS 2**: Ensure that ROS 2 is installed and sourced on your system.
-2. **Clone the Repository**: Clone the Shelfbot repository into your workspace.
-3. **Build the Project**: Use `colcon` to build the project: colcon build

-4. Source the Setup File: After building, source the setup file to overlay the workspace: source install/setup.bash

 ## Launching the Simulation

 To launch the Shelfbot in a simulation environment, use the provided launch files: